ChicagoFest: History

 Some of the hundreds of superstars that appeared over the years were Frank Sinatra, The Beach Boys, The Doobie Brothers, Carole King, George Burns, Orleans, Chicago, REO Speedwagon, Willie Nelson with Waylon Jennings, The Blues Brothers, Bobby Vinton, Journey, The Commodores, Kool and The Gang, the Chicago Symphony Orchestra, Charlie Daniels Band, Alice Cooper, Cheap Trick, Aretha Franklin, Ben Vereen, Dick Clark and Muddy Waters and a live TV broadcast of Bozo's Circus and productions for HBO and PBS.

 In addition to its 30,000 seat Main Stage, ChicagoFest featured 16 other stage areas that seated 2,500 to 5,000, that presented nationally known recording artists.
 Iron Maiden, Spyro Gyra, Chick Corea and Gary Burton - Jazz, Joan Jett, .38 Special and Point Blank, The Joe Perry Project, The Scorpions, Krokus, Wet Willie, and many more on the Rocks, Asleep at the Wheel, Carl Perkins, and Bullseye on the Country Stage.
 The Buckinghams and Jan & Dean were among oldies stage headliners.
 In 1979, when Germany's Scorpions played one of their first American live Concerts on the floating stage at Chicagofest, the Chicago Police Department furnished over one hundred patrol men for show security.
 Admission to the first ChicagoFest held in 1978 was $3.50 in advance and $4 at the gate.
-The online library Internet Archive chronicles, from a currently-defunct website, an image of a ChicagoFest rock stage schedule, along with other ChicagoFest memories.

 In addition to music, ChicagoFest also featured a cinema at which the premiere of The Buddy Holly story attracted Roger Ebert and Gene Siskel, The Premier of MTV was mounted at ChicagoFest, A Laser Light Show, The Mike Douglas Show originated at ChicagoFest, 100 local food vendors sales grossing ten million dollars annually.

 As the festival grew over the years, it attracted roughly 100,000 visitors per day, and approximately 1,000,000 people attended Navy Pier for the fest.
 The idea for ChicagoFest was taken from Milwaukee's Summerfest. by Joe Balasa of the special events office of Mayor Bilandic who hired the staff from Milwaukee.
 That staff - formed as Festivals Inc. included general manager Tom Drilias, food and beverage manager Bill Drilias, entertainment producers Joel Gast and Lou Volpano, marketplace and security manager Ray Rymer, staff architect Don Montgomery, and public relations director Joseph Pecor.
 The success of the festival led to the creation of the Taste of Chicago, Loop Alive's restoration of the Chicago Theatre, and other events at Navy Pier such as Art Expo Chicago.